occopus/docs/sphinx/source/tutorial-autoscaling-infrastructures.rst

  - using Consul as a DNS service discovery agent

 **Prerequisites**
- - accessing a cloud through an Occopus-compatible interface (e.g. EC2, OCCI, Nova, etc.)
+ - accessing a cloud through an Occopus-compatible interface (e.g. EC2, Azure, Nova, etc.)
  - target cloud contains a base 14.04 ubuntu OS image with cloud-init support (image id, instance type)
  - generated ssh key-pair (or for testing purposes one is attached)
  - start Occopus in Rest-API mode ( occopus-rest-service )